cul-it/eureka_migration_tools/README.md

 # Overview

-This is a set of Python tools for helping with the migration from FOLIO OKAPI platform to FOLIO Eureka platform.
-A lot of the scripts need to be ran in the order presented below as they build upon each other.
-I purposely did not combine them into a single function as to allow for the review of data at each step.
+This repository contains a set of Python tools to assist with the migration from the FOLIO OKAPI platform to the FOLIO Eureka platform.
+Many of the scripts need to be run in the order presented below as they build upon each other.
+I purposely did not combine them into a single function to allow for the review of data at each step.

 # Installation